• ❖

 David Strayer, a cognitive psychologist at the University of Utah, specializes in attention.
 His work ranges from the problems of multitasking to the impact of using cell phones while driving.

-Since people are constantly bombarded by distracting noises in their every day lives, Strayer believes the antidote to modern life is simple: nature.
+Since people are constantly bombarded by distracting noises in their everyday lives, Strayer believes the antidote to modern life is simple: nature.

 Strayer showed in a small experiment that people who hiked 3 days in the wilderness performed 50% on creative thinking tasks than those who didn’t.
 With an EEG test, they tested brain waves and found that the prefrontal cortex was more calm and relaxed.